MattKevan/uxlift/ux-design-fundamentals.md

 ---
 title: User Experience Design Fundamentals
-intro: Design Web Sites and Mobile Apps that Your Users Love and Return to Again and Again with UX Expert Joe Natoli.
+description: Design Web Sites and Mobile Apps that Your Users Love and Return to Again and Again with UX Expert Joe Natoli.
 preview: 3.jpg
 institution: Udemy
 type: course